lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 On the side pane to the left you can switch between each different drive on the left with the name of each device.

 To delete a parition left click on a partition to select it press :kbd:`Delete`, :menuselection:`Partition --> Delete`,  or right click and select :menuselection:`Delete`.
 To add a new partition in unallocated space right click on the   To view statiscal information on a paritition select the partition :menuselection:`Partition --> Properties`  or right click on that partition :menuselection:`Properites`.
-To resize or move a partition press :kbd:`Control+R`, :menuselection:`Partition --> Resize/Move`, or right click on the partition and select :menuselection:
+To resize or move a partition press :kbd:`Control+R`, :menuselection:`Partition --> Resize/Move`, or right click on the partition and select :menuselection:`Resize/Move`.

 To change your paritoins you will need to apply your changes later press the :guilabel:`Apply` button or :menuselection:`Edit --> Apply`.
 To undo your your changes to your partitions press :kbd:`Control+Z`, the :guilabel:`Undo` button, or :menuselection:`Edit --> Undo`.
 To clear your operations that have yet to been applied :menuselection:`Edit --> Clear`.